francoiskroll/FramebyFrame/README.md

 ### v0.6.0
 New setting `connectMean` for ggParameter/ggParameterGrid.
 See DOCUMENTATION.
 Might change default to TRUE once confirmed it behaves as expected.

+### v0.7.0
+New setting `splitBy` for ggParameter/ggParameterGrid.
+See DOCUMENTATION.